Friday, November 19, 2010

 His proficiency in the "sciences" and mathematics intimidated us children... because at least one of us, somebody, anybody was expected (implicitly and eagerly) to match up and nobody could.

 I owe to him my understanding and gradual liking of those horrid Science I and II sums of speed, velocity, current electricity, heat and the chemical equations that were a part of the curriculum of my Xth year at school.
 Where I thought I was going to miserably fail and according to Baba spend my life selling उत्बत्त्या or अगरबत्ती door to door for the rest of my life, his visit one evening restored my faith that I was meant for other things (not using the word "better things" because I do not believe selling incense sticks is menial)!
 It must have taken a few minutes in his manner of explaining, for me to solve that which I had shed tears over and trembled at the mention of, for almost a year!
 After that evening I realized science sums fell into the category of things whose ass could be kicked out of this orbit!
+He had a tiger cub as a pet in his youth and he sneaked to the Everest Base Camp in his mid 60s without the knowledge of family and friends!
+He clearly did not want words of caution and a reminding that he is a diabetic His record (which I need to double check because it might be more) is roughly 24 मोदक, the maharashtrian dumpling delicacy stuffed with jaggery and coconut which I must stress he started eating, "after" a "complete" dinner.

 Over this weekend, we walked to Atya's house together.
 Clad in a smart striped Tshirt, well fitted pants, floaters and with his sparse silver hair neatly combed, he asked me if I can manage a kilometer's walk!
 I did not bother myself with a repartee because I lack the पुणेरी sarcasm just as I lack proficiency in science and math and just as he has both these proficiencies by the bountiful!!